eslint/eslint/docs/rules/README.md

 # Rules

-Rules in ESLint are divided into several categories to help you better understand their value.
-All rules are disabled by default.
-ESLint recommends some rules to catch common problems, and you can use these recommended rules by including `extends: "eslint:recommended"` in your configuration file.
-The rules that will be enabled when you inherit from `eslint:recommended` are indicated below as "(recommended)".
-For more information on how to configure rules and use `extends`, please see the [configuration documentation](../user-guide/configuring.md).

-Some rules are fixable using the `--fix` command line flag.
-Those rules are marked as "(fixable)" below.
-Currently these fixes are mostly limited only to whitespace fixes.
+Rules in ESLint are grouped by category to help you understand their purpose.

+No rules are enabled by default.
+The `"extends": "eslint:recommended"` property in a [configuration file](../user-guide/configuring#extending-configuration-files) enables rules that report common problems, which have a check mark (recommended) below.

+The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems (currently mostly whitespace) reported by rules which have a wrench (fixable) below.

 ## Possible Errors

-The following rules point out areas where you might have made mistakes.
+These rules relate to possible syntax or logic errors in JavaScript code:

 * [comma-dangle](comma-dangle.md): require or disallow trailing commas (recommended)
 * [no-cond-assign](no-cond-assign.md): disallow assignment operators in conditional expressions (recommended)